 Unlike ricotta, which melts gently into pancakes, dense cream cheese holds its shape and creates lovely little pockets of warm, oozing cheese throughout the cooked pancakes.
 Since pancakes are sweet enough, especially when topped with syrup, you don't need to add any sugar to the cream cheese.
 Simply cut cold cream cheese into cubes, place a few pieces on a cooking pancake, as you would do with berries or chocolate chips, and you're done!

-And if you feel like making pancakes as a side dish, you could add some soft goat cheese to savory pancakes, like these corn and scallion pancakes.
+And if you feel like making pancakes as a side dish, you could add some soft goat cheese for savory pancakes.
 Sweet or savory, pancakes dotted with a cheese are delicious—and a great way to use up leftover cheese.